nref/gpio/README.md

 #### /heartbeat/enable
 Enable the heartbeat check.

-When the heartbeat check is enabled, the ```/heartbeat``` endpoint must be POSTED to at least once every 2 seconds.
+When the heartbeat check is enabled, the ```/heartbeat``` endpoint must be POSTed to at least once every 2 seconds.
 If not, all previously accessed pins are turned OFF.

 Example: